PSP-1 - Capability Model and Grammar

 - Literal constants MAY only be tightened according to the Builtins

-tightening rules pinned by builtins_id (see PSP-4).
-Examples:
+tightening rules pinned by

 - Context preservation:

-- Any ctx_eq(k,v) required by the parent MUST be preserved or further constrained by the child.
+- Any ctxEq(k,v) required by the parent MUST be preserved or further constrained by the child.
 At enforcement, Presentation.ctx MUST be a superset of the required keys with equal values (see Presentations).

-- Issuers that wish to prevent redistribution SHOULD include presenter_is(...) in the Program; because ctx/literal constraints must be preserved or tightened, re-delegation to a different Subject becomes impossible.
+- Issuers that wish to prevent redistribution SHOULD include presenterIs(...) in the Program; because ctx/literal constraints must be preserved or tightened, re-delegation to a different Subject becomes impossible.

 - Checks (Program is AND of Checks):